LCA-ActivityBrowser/activity-browser/README.md

 ```
 This will install the activity-browser and all of its dependencies in a new conda environment called `ab`.
 You can change the environment name `ab` to whatever suits you.
 Installing for the first time will take a few minutes.

+It is recommended that you have a separate conda environment for the activity browser like explained above, but you can also install the activity browser in your root, brightway2 or other existing conda environment if you prefer.
+Having separate environments for different projects generally reduces unwanted side-effects and incompatibilities between packages.
+You can still access the same brightway-projects even if you work with different conda environments.

 ### Run the activity browser

 First activate the environment where the activity browser is installed: